systematic-magic/storage4pmc/issue_pack_store_rules.rst

 - **storage-date-iteration** is the date when file was uploaded to the server.
 It is used when corrections are uploaded same date as initial package.
 In this case **iteration** number should be added to the date.

-Use the following naming convention for storge date: YYYYMMDD or YYYYMMDD-[iteration number]
+Use the following naming convention for storge date: YYYYMMDD or YYYYMMDD-[iteration]

 - YYYY is full year (e.g. 2018, 2019 etc)